Summary of Blog

 Flow Rate Influence

-The airflow through a dust monitor significantly affects the measurement’s accuracy.
+The airflow through a Real-time dust monitor significantly affects the measurement’s accuracy.
 Incorrect flow may cause recorded particulate matter to decline, causing oxygen concentrations to be underestimated or overestimated.
 Therefore, it is important that environmental personnel monitor and verify flow charts regularly.

 Distribution Characteristics